CDL/Truck Driving Class

 - Intercity driving

-- Completion of the course is not to be construed as qualifying for a Commercial Driver’s License.
+- Completion of the course does not mean class participant qualifies for a Commercial Driver’s License.
 The Commercial Driver’s License is issued by the Department of Transportation upon passing the DOT administered road test.
 The CDL training class trains students to prepare them for both the North Dakota and Minnesota Class A CDL road test.

 ND students will be responsible to pay the $5 road test fee, payable to the DMV, per test attempt.